 - and use past experiences to reference future change.

 Never underestimate the power of social identity and how, as people, we need our tribe and connection to our history to be respected and acknowledged.
 When newcomers try to make a social change that may feel outside the norm, an egalitarian community exerts social-political pressure.
-The purpose of the social-political pressure is to keep the tribe together and remove any energetic upstarts who may wish to take a more significant share than the other tribe-members and tribes.
+The purpose of the social-political pressure is to keep the tribe together and remove any energetic upstarts who wish to take a more significant share than the other tribe members and tribes.

 “Social control tends to be about more than mere elimination of social threats by means of punishment: often it is about prosocially orientated manipulation of deviants so that they can once more contribute usefully to group life.“Boehn ‘Hierarchy in the Forest’